-Being raised in the South, good barbecue naturally has to be smoked in a pit, right?
-Well, although that is probably the BEST way, it is not the ONLY way.
-This recipe for oven baked Boston butt yields pork that is tender, flavorful, and almost as good as your favorite pit ‘cue.
+Most of us Southerners think that good barbecue has to be smoked in a pit, right?
+Well, it might be the BEST way, but it isn’t the ONLY way.
+This oven baked Boston butt yields pork that is tender, flavorful, and unbelievably delicious despite not being smoked.

 This recipe should be started the day before you plan to cook the pork.
 The butt needs a day or overnight to marinade in the dry rub.